 Other research relayed in Medicalnewstoday.com suggests Frankincense can target cancer cells directly without harming healthy cells which is the outcome of other traditional therapies such as chemotherapy.

-Jack was diagnosed with stage 4 bowel cancer nearly two years ago and has been undergoing treatment with the immunotherapy drug, Keytruda as well as using Frankincense as a complimentary treatment.
+Jack was diagnosed with stage 4 bowel cancer nearly two years ago and has been undergoing treatment with the immunotherapy drug, Keytruda as well as using Frankincense as a complementary treatment.

 While there is no denying Keytruda has played a major role in his ongoing management of the disease, Jack believes Frankincense has definitely helped.